josephwright/josephwright.github.io/_posts/2011-01-15-tex-qa-site-now-has-a-twitter-feed.md

 tags:
   - Twitter
 ---
-Quite by accident I've discovered that the <a href="http://tex.stackexchange.com/">{TeX} Q&A site</a> has a <a href="http://twitter.com/StackTeX/">Twitter feed</a> of questions.
-I'm not a <a href="http://www.twitter.com/">Twitter</a> person myself, buy I guess a lot of people are.
+Quite by accident I've discovered that the [{TeX} Q&A site](http://tex.stackexchange.com/) has a [Twitter feed](http://twitter.com/StackTeX/) of questions.
+I'm not a [Twitter](http://www.twitter.com/) person myself, buy I guess a lot of people are.
 The feed seems to automatically notify you of new questions, so if Twitter is already part of your day-to-day set up then I guess this is one to follow.